Crown-Commercial-Service/ccs-spend-forecasting-infra/README.md

 ## Purpose

-This repository contains a collection of Terraform modules which form the basis of the Spend Forecasting project within CCS
+This repository contains a collection of Terraform modules which form the basis of the Spend Forecasting project within CCS.

+The [app repository](https://github.com/Crown-Commercial-Service/ccs-spend-forecasting-app) contains the pipeline code and logic.

 ## Requirements